trueos/trueos-docs/trueos-handbook/helpsupport.rst

 which supports the *RTL8168/8111/8111c* chipsets.
 As we saw earlier, the driver is *re0*.
 The built-in wireless device was also found but the *?* indicates a driver for the *RTL8191SE* chipset was not found.
-A web search for **FreeBSD RTL8191SE** will give an indication if a driver existsor is being developed.
+A web search for **FreeBSD RTL8191SE** gives an indication if a driver exists or is being developed.

 The FreeBSD Handbook chapter on
 `Wireless Networking <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/network-wireless.html>`_